stevelacey/sfOrmBreadcrumbsPlugin/README.md

             $permalink = new Permalink();
             $permalink->getPost(); //fetch original post

-     ...then I can tell the plugin to create a breadcrumb that takes a subobject (a Post) via class method from my rule object (the Permalink) and link it to a `sfDoctrineRoute` suitable for the subobject.
+     ...then I can tell the plugin to create a breadcrumb that takes an object (a Post) via class method from my rule object (the Permalink) and link it to a `sfDoctrineRoute` suitable for the object.

 NOTE: considerations and examples so far are equivalent and valid also with `sfPropelRoute` objects.
 It does not change anything.